IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The Hiddenness Argument: philosophy's new challenge to belief in god: You’re still a small child, and an amnesiac, but this time you’re in the middle of a vast rain forest, dripping with dangers of various kinds.
 You’ve been stuck there for days, trying to figure out who you are and where you came from.
 You don’t remember having a mother who accompanied you into this jungle, but in your moments of deepest pain and misery you call for her anyway, ‘Mooooommmmmmm!’
 Over and over again.
 For days and days … the last time when a jaguar comes at you out of nowhere … but with no response.
 What should you think in this situation?
 In your dying moments, what should cross your mind?
 Would the thought that you have a mother who cares about you and hears your cry and could come to you but chooses not to even make it onto the list?”

 ― <a href="https://en.wikipedia.org/wiki/J._L._Schellenberg" target="_blank">J. L. Schellenberg</a>

+>“Nations are artificial constructs, their boundaries drawn in the blood of past wars.”

+>“There is no greater social evil than religion.
+It is the cancer in the body of humanity.”

+>“Outside the formal disciplines of logic and mathematics there are no absolute certainties—except of course in religion, which abounds in them, to the extent that people commit murder for their sake.”

+>“The one thing that is more dangerous than true ignorance is the illusion of understanding.”

+― <a href="https://en.wikipedia.org/wiki/A._C._Grayling" target="_blank">A. C. Grayling</a>

+>“I am a 21st Century person who was accidentally launched in the 20th.
+I have a deep nostalgia for the future.”

+>“There are no illegal immigrants, only irrelevant borders.”

+>“No civilization of the past was great.
+They were all primitive and persecutory, founded on mass subjugation and mass murder.”

+― <a href="https://en.wikipedia.org/wiki/FM-2030" target="_blank">FM-2030</a>

 >“Nationalism is merely Glorified Tribalism.” [<a href="https://www.youtube.com/watch?v=RRQgExLkYEk" target="_blank">YouTube</a>]